 - If one of the signers fails the KBA or declines to sign, you’ll need to upload the prepared document again and re-request both signatures.

-Most documents need to be signed by one or more tax preparers too.
+Many documents need to be signed by a tax preparer, too.
 If you need several company reps to sign, add the fields for those signatures, and indicate each team member’s name.

-When requesting an e-signature from a team member, select your name from the Choose signer drop-down.
+When requesting an e-signature from a team member, select the name from the Choose signer drop-down.
 Available fields:

 - Signature: By default, your name appears.
 If you need more signature fields for your firm, add more, then edit the names.